steevenakintilo/BadFootballBet/README.md

 ```bash
     python autoFoot.py 5
 ```

-It will analyze automaticaly all the game available of the day and will send all the result (Match,Winner,Percent and Odds) to your discord channel
+Run each command on a different window/terminal prompt It will analyze automaticaly all the game available of the day and will send all the result (Match,Winner,Percent and Odds) to your discord channel

 Then If you want all the data on the .txt files just run printData.py and it will store all the data into result.txt,percent.txt,odds.txt and match.txt files